homebridge/homebridge/README.md

 * Single accessories: controls, for example, a single light bulb.
 * Platform accessories: a "meta" accessory that controls many sub-accessories.
 For example, a bridge that translates to many other devices on a specialized channel.

-There are many existing plugins you can study; you might start with the included [Example Plugins](https://github.com/homebridge/homebridge/tree/master/example-plugins).
-Right now this contains a single plugin that registers a platform that offers fake light accessories.
-This is a good example of how to use the Homebridge Plugin API.
-You can also find an example plugin that [publishes an individual accessory](https://github.com/homebridge/homebridge/tree/6500912f54a70ff479e63e2b72760ab589fa558a/example-plugins/homebridge-lockitron).
+There are many existing plugins you can study; you might start with the [Homebridge Example Plugins](https://github.com/homebridge/homebridge-examples).
+The [Homebridge Plugin Template](https://github.com/homebridge/homebridge-plugin-template) project also provides a base you can use to create your own *platform* plugin.

-For more example on how to construct HomeKit Services and Characteristics, see the many Accessories in the [Legacy Plugins](https://github.com/nfarina/homebridge-legacy-plugins/tree/master/accessories) repository.

 You can also view the [full list of supported HomeKit Services and Characteristics in the HAP-NodeJS protocol repository](https://github.com/KhaosT/HAP-NodeJS/blob/master/src/lib/gen/HomeKit.ts).